whilei/awesomewm-config/README.md

 ## wtf known bugs

+`naughty.notification` does not always show me notifications. see the attempt to send notification in `icky.fns.screenshot.delayed`, which does not show up at all. see the awful.util.mainmenu freedesktop builder function, the "your menu is loading..." notification does not show up at all either. the issue may be related to "blocking" by adjacent widget actions.

 Modality:
 The modality widget does not get the parent.bindings[code].bindings object (a tree) that I expect it to.
 The object that the widget gets (`parent`) does not have (access to?) any of the objects fields that are tables.